bondarukoleh/java_playground/info/maven.md

 maven plugins also in this folder.
 All packages are in a hierarchy groupId > artifactId > version.

 You have ability to add optional dependency.
 For example there is a big project (or yours), with a lot of functionality, and developers decided that not all functionality of this project will often be used, or they force user of their project to use his implementation of some module, and for some specific functionality - they make dependencies optional.
-When someone will add this project in his pom as a dependency, maven automatically install all not-optional dependencies from his repo, and optional won't be installed.
+When someone will add this project to his pom as a dependency, maven automatically install all not-optional dependencies from his repo, and optional won't be installed.
 When you will use this specific functionality - you'll need to add dependency to your pom with your hands.
 Something like peer dependency in npm, it assumes that you have this already in your local .m2 folder, or you need to